paulh002/sdrberry/README.md

 # sdrberry
-Raspberry pi SDR receiver/ fronted using lvgl gui
+Raspberry pi SDR tranceiver / fronted using lvgl gui !!!
-!!!
 This is an ongoing project code only for information purpose only.
 The main goal for this project is to learn about c++ programming, liquid dsp, and for most the use of the GUI toolkit LVGL v8 Functionalit is in beta currently